MatchdayGuide

 A 5-star hotel near Taksim Square with 313 soundproofed rooms, Mediterranean dining, a full spa with Turkish bath, and an indoor pool.
 An established Istanbul luxury brand.
 Walking distance to Taksim metro and Istiklal Avenue.

-Vibe: Luxury | Rating: 5 stars | Matchday notes: Reliable luxury near Taksim with easy metro access.
+Vibe: Luxury | Rating: 5 stars | Matchday: Reliable luxury near Taksim with easy metro access.
 Take the Marmaray or ferry to cross to the Asian side on matchday.
 Allow at least 45 minutes for the full journey.

 View Hotel →